simon-panek/reading-notes/README.md

 # reading-notes

-This pages currently contains all of the reading notes from Code 102 and will soon contain notes from Code 201, Code 301, and Code 401
+This pages currently contains all of the reading notes from Code 102 and 201.
+It will soon contain notes from Code 301, and Code 401.

 ## Reading Review Table of Contents